William C. Harris (historian)

 William C. Harris is Professor Emeritus of History at North Carolina State University.
-In 2012, he was co-winner of the 2012 Lincoln Prize (shared with Elizabeth D. Leonard).
+In 2012, he was co-winner of the 2012 Lincoln Prize for Lincoln and the Border States: Preserving the Union (shared with Elizabeth D. Leonard).

 Education

 He began graduate school in 1958 at the University of Alabama.

 Career

 Harris served in the U.S. Air Force before graduate school.

 He is also on the Advisory Council of Ford's Theatre and serves on the Board of Advisors for Knox College's Lincoln Studies Center.

 Awards

-Harris's With charity for all: Lincoln and the restoration of the Union came in second place for the Lincoln Prize in 1998.
+Harris's With Charity for All: Lincoln and the Restoration of the Union came in second place for the Lincoln Prize in 1998.
 He then received the Lincoln Diploma of Honor from the Lincoln Memorial University in 2003.